B 97-class destroyer: Design

-Four oil-fired boilers fed steam at 17–18.5 atm to 2 sets of steam turbine rated at 40000 PS and driving two propeller shafts.
+Four oil-fired boilers fed steam at 17–18.5 atm to 2 sets of steam turbines rated at 40000 PS and driving two propeller shafts.
 This gave a design speed of 36.5 kn for the first four ships and 36 kn for the last four ships.
 Speeds during sea trials reached as high as 37.4 kn.
 Three funnels were fitted (they were the first three-funneled torpedo craft built for the German Navy).
 The ships had a range of between 2250 nmi at 20 kn for the Vulcan-built ships and 2620 nmi at 20 knots for the last four Blohm & Voss-built destroyers.
 The ships' complement was 114 officers and men when the ships entered service, although this grew to 140 by the end of the war.

 As built, the ships' gun armament consisted of four 8.8 cm SK L/45 naval guns in four single mounts.
 These guns could fire a 9 kg high explosive shell a distance of 11790 m at a rate of 15 rounds per minute.
 120 rounds per gun were carried.
 In common with most modern German destroyers, the B 97 class were re-armed in early 1916 by replacing the 8.8 cm guns with four 10.5 cm SK L/45 naval guns, which could fire a 17.4 kg shell to a distance of 10350 yd.
 80 rounds per gun were carried.
 Six 50 cm (17.7 in) torpedo tubes were carried, with two fixed tubes just behind the ships' forecastle, and two twin tubes further aft on rotating mounts.
 (These mounts were splayed out at an angle of 15 degrees, unlike the twin mounts used by British destroyers.)
 24 mines could be carried.